processone/go-erlang/README.md

 BERT stands for Binary ERlang Term.
 It is a Remote Procedure Call mechanism to support interop between Erlang code\
 and other programming languages.

-BERT Go library implements serialization and deserialization, as well as a subset / variation of the BERT-RPC protocol for Go.
+BERT library implements serialization and deserialization, as well as a subset / variation of the BERT-RPC protocol for Go.

 Here are the important points to note: